17 June 2021

 Alexandru Mustață

-Alexandru has a Bachelor’s degree in European Studies and International Relations from the National School for Political Science and holds a Master’s degree in Environment Engineering from the Polytechnic University, both in Bucharest.
-He worked for a year at IYNF, the youth organisation of Naturfreunde International.
-Moving back to Romania, he worked as a coal campaigner for Bankwatch for six years.
-Concerned with the social impact of climate action, Alexandru led one of the first just transition campaigns from Central and Eastern Europe, started in 2016.
-He also coordinated the Bankwatch Network just transition campaign in 7 countries from 2017 until 2021, when he joined Beyond Fossil Fuels.
+Alexandru earned his Bachelor’s degree in European Studies and International Relations from the National School for Political Science and holds a Master’s degree in Environmental Engineering from the Polytechnic University, both in Bucharest.
+After spending a year at IYNF, the youth organisation of Naturfreunde International, he returned to Romania, dedicating six years to working as a coal campaigner for Bankwatch.

 Read also